About

 White Chocolate Chip Macadamia Nut Cookies.
 A classic cookie that is soft, chewy, and made dairy-free thanks to macadamia nut oil!

-White Chocolate Macadamia Nut Cookies on blue and white towel pinterest image this recipe
+White Chocolate Macadamia Nut Cookies on blue and white towel pinterest image

 This post is sponsored by my partnership with NOW Foods.
 All opinions, as always, are my own.
 Thank you for your continued support, allowing me to partner with brands I trust and have the pleasure of working with.
 You make Fit Mitten Kitchen possible!